Topological quantum field theories from Hecke algebras: Introduction

 Hence we construct a family of TQFTs, one for each finite Coxeter system.
 The interesting feature of these TQFTs is that they are non-commutative.
 This ultimately comes from the fact that the cobordisms we consider are ciliated surfaces, whose boundary is a disjoint union of segments joining adjacent cilia.

-When the ciliated surface has only punctures and no cilium one can show that the Laurent polynomials given by our TQFTs lie in the center of the corresponding Hecke algebra.
-Since the structure of the latter is well understood we can derive an explicit expression for the invariant associated with a punctured surface in terms of the Schur elements of the Hecke algebra (see \Cref{Thm:explexpr}):
+Using the gluing property of a TQFT, we can decompose ciliated surfaces into elementary parts (marked tori and marked cylinders).
+The center of the Hecke algebra plays a prominant role.
+Since the structure of the latter is well understood we can derive an explicit expression for the invariant in terms of the Schur elements of the Hecke algebra (see \Cref{Thm:explexpr}):